ecstatic-nobel/OSweep/README.md

 | urlhaus feed
 ```
 2. Switch to the **URLhaus** dashboard in the OSweep™ app.
-3. Add the list of IOCs to the 'Domain, MD5, SHA256, URL (+)' textbox.
+3. Add the list of IOCs to the 'Domain, IP, MD5, SHA256, URL (+)' textbox.
 4. Select whether the results will be grouped and how from the dropdowns.
 5. Click 'Submit'.